 TIP: While there are exceptions, self-love tends to be associated with bright and dreamy pictures.
 Make sure your photos are well-lit and minimalistic to make your subjects look as joyful as possible.

-One of the hottest photography trends of 2021 focuses on a specific tool a smoke bomb.
-Smoke bombs are a great way to add surrealism to any image.
+One of the hottest photography trends this year focuses on a specific tool—a smoke bomb.
+Colourful smoke bombs are a great way to add surrealism to any image.
 They can make your pictures look more colourful and create depth in your compositions.

 TIP: Make sure you always use a smoke bomb outdoors.
 Stay away from flammable objects and make sure you’re shooting in an open space.
 Also, avoid shooting on windy days so that you can actually see the smoke in your photos.